State preparation with parallel-sequential circuits: PS circuits for quantum state preparation

-where $\{A_n^i \}$ in the bulk are matrices of dimension $D \times D$.
-Typical MPS exhibit short-range correlations~\cite{garnerone2010statistical,haferkamp2021emergent,lancien2022correlation} and correspond to the ground states of local gapped Hamiltonians~\cite{Perez-Garcia2006}.
-The set of states preparable by a single-layer ($M=1$) sequential circuit acting on a product state of qubits is equal to MPS with $D=2$~\cite{Schon2005}.
-In the following, we show that single-layer PS circuits approximate short-range correlated MPS of $D=2$ well.
-For simplicity, we consider MPS with identical tensors $A_i=A$, which we refer to as bulk translation-invariant (bulk-TI) MPS and denote as $| \phi_{\rm MPS}^{\textrm{bulk-TI}} \rangle$.
+It is known that an MPS with bond dimension $D = 2$ can be prepared by a single-layer ($M = 1$) sequential circuit acting on a product state of qubits~\cite{Schon2005}, with a circuit depth that scales linearly with the system size $N$.
+In the following, we show that single-layer PS circuits can approximate short-range correlated MPS with $D = 2$ using exponentially smaller depth.
+For simplicity, we consider MPS with identical tensors $A_i=A$, which we refer to as bulk translation-invariant (bulk-TI) MPS and denote as $| \phi_{\rm MPS}^{\textrm{bulk-TI}} \rangle$ [cf.~\cref{apd_mps_review}].
 We determine the optimal approximation $|\Psi_{\rm PS} \rangle$ within the single-layer PS circuits to the target state $| \phi_{\rm MPS}^{\textrm{bulk-TI}} \rangle$ by locally optimizing the gates in the overlap region.
-Each overlap region introduces an error, such that the state fidelity ${\cal F} \equiv |\langle \Psi_{\rm PS} | \phi_{\rm MPS}^{\textrm{bulk-TI}} \rangle |^2$ decays exponentially with the number of chunks $n_C$ as ${\cal F}(n_C, q) \approx \exp[-\kappa(q) \cdot (n_C - 1)]$~\cite{supp}.
-We numerically establish that the error density $\kappa(q)$ exhibits a generic scaling $\kappa(q) \sim \exp(-\gamma \cdot q / \xi)$ [cf.~\cref{exp_pow_fig}(a)].
-We test this for a family of bulk-TI MPS with tunable correlation length $\xi$~\cite{Wolf2006} (the constant factor $\gamma \approx 2$ for this family), as well as random bulk-TI MPS with $D = 2$.
-This behavior indicates that the infidelity originates from the absence of enough correlations in PS circuits near the location where the stack shifts down [cf.~\cref{psc_illu}(c)]~\cite{supp}.
-Notably, the exponential decay of $\kappa(q)$ quantitatively matches the scaling observed in the RG circuit~\cite{malz2023preparation}, suggesting that the PS circuit is asymptotically optimal.
+Each overlap region introduces an error, such that the state fidelity ${\cal F} \equiv |\langle \Psi_{\rm PS} | \phi_{\rm MPS}^{\textrm{bulk-TI}} \rangle |^2$ decays exponentially with the number of chunks $n_C$ as [cf.~\cref{apd_cor_fid}]